 Once you’ve read over the policies and worked out which grounds are right for you, you can start the application online through the Adverse Circumstances app of your myUON portal.
 For a successful application you need to provide some documents that support your claim, and this can be a little confusing if it’s your first time applying for Adverse Circumstances.
 For unavoidable commitments, it is normally pretty simple.
 A jury duty summons is a clear piece of supporting evidence for your application.
 If you were physically ill the day of the exam, you can get a doctor’s certificate.
 For something like a hardship, however, it can be a little less clear.

-I was able to get a supporting document by going in to see a Student Support Advisor through the UON Counselling Service.
+I was able to get a supporting document by going in to see a Student Progress Advisor through the UON Counselling Service.
 Student Support Advisors are essentially the triage phase of UON’s support and counselling system.
 They listen to what is happening and help work out what kind of assistance you need.
 According to the Adverse Circumstance page of UON Counselling’s website, they are also able to provide your supporting documents for your application in some situations but will also point you in the direction of other services on-campus that can you help find those documents.
 After you’ve uploaded your supporting documents and submitted your application, you just have to wait to receive an email with the result which will let you know if you’ve been given an extension on an assessment task or are able to re-sit an exam.

 The Student Support Advisors can do much more than just help you with your Adverse Circumstances application.
 They can also help you get in contact with resources around UON to help you deal with the situation that led you to lodge the application in the first place.
 In my case, through the Advisor I was able to book some counselling sessions.

 So what was the counselling session actually like?